 Advertisement must comply with public laws and regulations.
 The advertisement must contain:

-- a) relevant information that is complete and that corresponds with the summary of product characteristics approved by the Norwegian Medicines Agency, - b) the dispensing provision of the medicinal product, - c) price, and - d) information on pre-approved reimbursement.
+- a) relevant information that is complete and that corresponds with the summary of product characteristics approved by the Norwegian Medical Products Agency, - b) prescription group - c) price, and - d) information on pre-approved reimbursement.